Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Proof of Theorem

-To prove the results stated in Theorem \ref{optimal_hybrid_precoding} to solve \eqref{eq_restate}, we first consider the uplink digital beamforming solution by keeping the analog beamformer and the digital downlink beamformers fixed.
-For the optimal digital uplink beamforming solution, we consider user $k \in \mathcal{U}$.
-However, the same proof is valid for $\forall k \in \mathcal{U}$.
-It relies on simplifying
+To prove Theorem \ref{optimal_hybrid_precoding} for solving \eqref{eq_restate}, we first consider the UL digital beamforming solution by keeping the analog beamformer and the digital DL beamformers fixed.
+We proceed by considering user $k \in \mathcal{U}$ for which we wish to compute the WSR maximizing digital UL beamformer.
+The same proof will be valid $\forall k \in \mathcal{U}$.
+The proof relies on simplifying